rokath/trice/docs/TriceEncodings.md

 ## General

 Trice bytes can be encodend in different flawors and it is easy to develop a different encoding.
+The encoding `esc` is such a trial.
+It is not as good as the `flex` encoding but kept for reference.

 ## Quick start recommendation